jessecu2024/jessecu2024.github.io/_teaching/2014-spring-teaching-1.md

     - Role: Assisted in advanced studies covering selected topics in computer science.
   - _CS8695 Research in Computer Science_ (Graduate Course)
     - Role: Supported graduate students in their research projects in various computer science domains.

-### University of Science and Technology of China

-- **Teaching Assistant**
-  - _Computer Networks_ (Information Science Faculty, Compulsory Course for Undergraduates, Junior Year)
-    - Role: Assisted in teaching key concepts and applications of computer networking to undergraduate students.